PUT-Motorsport/PUTM_EV_SMART_FUSES_2022/README.md

 ## Basic flow chart
 ![Flow chart drawio](https://user-images.githubusercontent.com/26027009/156244890-61f16ed9-ceab-494c-89ed-fa1ca678cae2.png) <br/>
-( basic concept of the program's flow chart, it may or may not change depending on the needs )
+( basic concept of the program's flow, it may or may not change depending on the needs )